Words To Live By

 One word for the man behind the poster who communicates through his interpretations of many a blockbuster film: speechless.
 Read more in Hollywood Reporter here.
 More on Struzan’s journey here.
 One word from Struzan’s fans that rings true with all of his imagery: iconic.
 Kyle Lambert’s rendition of Struzan amongst the stars captures the essence of a true Struzan composition: it’s not just a bunch of Photoshopped heads in order of billing.
 There’s true grit, fiber, and texture holding it all together.

-From the paint splatter to the colored, dramatic lighting and colored pencil, it's nearly all "drew.
-Except for once the "drew" signature is prominent and not gently hidden in the background.
-For once it's front and center, and it deserves that sort of recognition.
-With Drew's posters every picture tells a story.
+From the paint splatter to the colored, dramatic lighting and colored pencil, it's nearly all “drew.”
+Except for once his signature is prominent and not gently hidden in the background.
+For once it’s front and center, and it deserves that sort of recognition.
+With Drew’s posters every picture tells a story.
 The Photoshop jockeys got it all wrong because they thought it was every pixel tells a story.
-Long live mixed media.

 Ralph McQuarrie’s Universe